HoldenLab/holdenlab.github.io/_posts/2024-06-26-scientific-illustration.md

 Pragmatically, clear visual communication also helps enormously when submitting manuscripts to selective journals or writing grant applications.

 ## Scientific graphic design books
 - [The Visual Display of Quantitative Information](https://www.edwardtufte.com/tufte/books_vdqi) by Edward Tufte is the classic book on how to communicate scientific data visually.
 This book taught me most of what I know about figure design.
-At its core is an appeal for visual minimalism - as much explanatory info ("chart ink") as possible - but no more!
+At its core is an appeal for visual minimalism - use only as much explanatory info ("chart ink") as necessary - no more!
 The core maxim is "Maximise the data ink to chart ink ratio".
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/tufte_vdqi_bookcover.gif" class="img-fluid rounded z-depth-1" %}